cshelton/pyminfunc/README.md

 ## Required Packages

 The code requires `numpy` and `scipy`.
 Additionally, if running Newton's method with cgSolve<0, it requires `ilupp` (for an incomplete Cholesky decomposition).
+And, if using Quasi-Newton, it requires `choldate` (for Cholesky updating and downdating).
+If you cannot get these packages and don't use with these options, commenting out the corresponding import line will have no bad effects.

 ## Status